 Use lifting and moving equipment in good repair and with adequate capacity to prevent injuries to personnel or damage to equipment.
-The bail is intended for use in lifting the pump assembly only.
 Suction and discharge hoses and piping must be removed from the pump before lifting.

 Lifting

 Use lifting equipment with a capacity of at least 7,650 pounds (3540 kg.).
 The pump weighs approximately 1,560 pounds (708 kg.), not including the weight of any customer installed options.
 Customer installed equipment such as suction and discharge piping must be removed before attempting to lift.